Hindustani phonology: External borrowing

 Sanskrit borrowing has reintroduced /ɳ/ and /ʂ/ into formal Modern Standard Hindi.
 They occur primarily in Sanskrit loanwords and proper nouns.
 In casual speech, they are sometimes replaced with /n/ and /ʃ/. /ɳ/ does not occur word-initially and has a nasalized flap [ɽ̃] as a common allophone.

-Loanwords from Persian (including some words which Persian itself borrowed from Arabic or Turkish) introduced six consonants, /f, z, ʒ, q, x, ɣ/.
+Loanwords from Persian (including some words which Persian itself borrowed from Arabic or Turkic) introduced six consonants, /f, z, ʒ, q, x, ɣ/.
 Being Persian in origin, these are seen as a defining feature of Urdu, although these sounds officially exist in Hindi and modified Devanagari characters are available to represent them.
 Among these, /f, z/, also found in English and Portuguese loanwords, are now considered well-established in Hindi; indeed, /f/ appears to be encroaching upon and replacing /pʰ/ even in native (non-Persian, non-English, non-Portuguese) Hindi words as well as many other Indian languages such as Bengali, Gujarati and Marathi, as happened in Greek with phi.
 This /pʰ/ to /f/ shift also occasionally occurs in Urdu.
-While [z] is a foreign sound, it is also natively found as an allophone of /s/ beside voiced consonants.
+While [z] is a foreign sound, it is also natively found as an allophone of /s/ beside voiced consonants, eg, rasgullā, nasbandī.
+Similarly v can get devoiced before voiceless consonants, eg. bevkūf.